scaffold-eth/scaffold-eth-2/CONTRIBUTING.md

 ## About the Project

-Scaffold-ETH 2 is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.
+Scaffold-ETH 2 is CLI tool to create a minimal repo providing builders with a starter kit to build decentralized applications on Ethereum.

 Read the [README](README.md) to get an overview of the project.